 Why do we need a Multicultural Center?

 Students can become increasingly isolated in their cultural, racial and religious identity as they come to college.
 Research shows spaces like the Multicultural Center help students develop their identity and relationships with others while increasing their sense of belonging and community.
 Though there are other places for students to be on campus, having a dedicated space in which students of color and students from different backgrounds can be their authentic selves is critical to their success and healthy integration at Multnomah University.

 Who is the Multicultural Center designed to benefit most?

-People of color and marginalized groups of students as well as their allies are the groups this space was intended to serve.
+People of color and underrepresented groups of students as well as their allies are the groups this space is intended to serve.
 You ultimately decide if your experience at Multnomah is underrepresented and if you could benefit from the space.

 ALL people are allowed to access the space, but people from the majority culture are encouraged to use discretion when using the Multicultural Center.
 This space is to be led, directed and influenced by students in need of this space, and so they ultimately decide if anyone is distracting from the purpose or intended atmosphere of the center.
 Also, it is important to know that students want ALL to feel welcome, and that includes majority culture persons who are understanding of their need for the space and in support of them expressing their authentic selves.

 The Voices Scholarship

 The Voices Scholarship is intended to develop students of color and their allies — known as Voices Scholars — as leaders on the MU campus.
 This is accomplished by mentoring, providing leadership opportunities and spreading awareness of diversity and inclusion efforts from student-driven platforms.